scope-lab-vu/Beta-VAE-OOD-Detector/README.md

 # Efficient Out-of-Distribution Detection Using Latent Space of B-VAE for Cyber-Physical Systems

-In this work we introduce the B-Variational Autoencoder (B-VAE) to detect out-of-Distribution images and identify the most likely feature (e.g.,brightness, precipitation,etc.) that caused the OOD.
+In this work we use a single B-Variational Autoencoder (B-VAE) to detect out-of-Distribution images and identify the most likely feature (e.g.,brightness, precipitation,etc.) that is responsible for the OOD.
 Typically, this is a multi-label anomaly detection problem which is solved using a chain of one-class classifiers.
-However, in this work we use a single efficient B-VAE deector that uses the principle of disentanglement to train the latent space to be sensitive to distribution shifts in different features.
+However, in this work we use a single efficient B-VAE detector that uses the principle of disentanglement to train the latent space to be sensitive to distribution shifts in different image features.

 We demonstrate our approach using an end-to-end driving Autonomous Vehicle in the CARLA simulation.